uyuni-project/tetra/SPECIAL_CASES.md

 * `tetra generate-script`: (re)generates the `build.sh` file from the latest bash history (assumes `tetra dry-run` and `tetra finish` have been used);
 * `tetra generate-archive`: (re)generates the package tarball;
 * `tetra generate-spec`: (re)generates the package spec;
-* `tetra generate-kit`: (re)generates all kit tarballs and specs;
+* `tetra generate-kit`: (re)generates the kit tarball and spec;

 ## Kit sources

-Your kit packages are basically binary blobs.
+Your kit package is basically a binary blob.
 If its sources are needed for proper packaging, for example to comply with the GPL, some extra steps are needed.

 If you use Maven, most (~90%) of the sources can be automatically downloaded: